rosario-tarabocchia/ProlificInteractiveBooks/README.md

   All the coding seems to work as it should (for now).

 Things to improve:
   Would like to add feature where the user can also return a book but I think that would require changes to the API. - DONE!
-After emailing Max and him emailing me back that it could be done another way I quickly realized how.
+After emailing Max I quickly realized how i could do it with the data i had and him emailed me back that it could be done another way too.

 Day 3-

 Built out all the API calls built in its own class.
 Added functionality where you can now return the book as well as check it out.
 Also added a feature that lets the user only see the available books.
 This lead to a road block because I have to figure out how that would work with the seach feature but sorted it out by adding more filtered arrays.
 The search is now capable of searching author, publisher, and tags.

+Day 4-

+Created all the graphics and fixed the UI.
+The stackviews took me over 3 hours to sort out.
+Cleaned up the code and sorted out any bugs i found.

+FEATURES ON THE APP -

+Return a checked out book.
+Sort the books list by available books.
+Search the book list by title author publisher or tags.

+APP is done.